In Japan, a sprightly 94-year-old fights election battle

 "That whole dispute over the islands and talk that they will invade us is just pure fear-mongering.
 Their rulers may say such things, but I know they would never do anything like that."

 Kawashima, a widower, lives on his own and looks eminently capable of looking after himself.
-His driving license is valid for another three years, he only needs a stick to help walk, and does not use spectacles.
+His driving licence is valid for another three years, he only needs a stick to help walk, and does not use spectacles.

 He stayed on in China after World War Two, working with trading companies.
 When he returned to Japan he became a salesman for Japanese kamado cookers, travelling around on a Harley-Davidson motorcycle.